A Brief History of Advertising Feed Sacks

 As the reuse of the cotton fabric from these bags grew in popularity, the manufacturers began printing on the bags fabric designs, doll patterns, embroidery patterns and other ways to use the bags.
 Manufacturers competed with each other to come up with something to add value to their bags so that the products in the bags would in turn be more desired.

 This is some early advertising branding.
 By the late 1940's most products shipped in either plastic or paper sacks.
-This ended the cloth feed sack era.
+That ended the cloth feed sack era.

 Where Our Customer Found Her Feed Sacks